-Report in items a. and b. the total number of anomalies excavated and repaired based on the operator's repair criteria even if those criteria are different from (i.e., require repair of damage more or less significant than) the repair criteria in IM regulations applicable to anomalies in HCA pipeline segments.
+Report in items a. and b. the total number of anomalies excavated and repaired based on the operator's repair criteria even if those criteria are different from (i.e., require repair of damage more or less significant than) the repair criteria in IM regulations.

-Anomalies not excavated and eliminated by pipe replacement are reported in Parts F6d and F6e.
+Anomalies not excavated and eliminated by pipe replacement are reported in Parts F6.